 You can watch Dr Polleit’s speech “What Do Bankers Know About Money and Banking?” at this link.
 For more information about Dr Polleit and his work visithttp://www.thorsten-polleit.com.

-The Eighth Annual Meeting of the PFS will be held from Thursday, September 19, to Tuesday, September 24, 2013, in Bodrum, Turkey, at the Hotel Karia Princess.
+The Ninth Annual Meeting of the PFS will be held from Thursday, September 11, 2014, to Tuesday, September 16, 2014, in Bodrum, Turkey, at the Hotel Karia Princess.
 Those interested in attending should contact Dr. Hoppe or Mr. Grözinger, Administrative Secretary, regarding conditions, availability, and requirements.
 More information about the speakers and topics may be found here.
-(Please be advised that nearly half of all available places have already been reserved.
-So don't wait too long.)

 “Property does not exist because there are laws, but laws exist because there is property.” — FrédéricBastiat